Move Up Guidelines

 2. All information on the scorecard must be accurate with all information completely and properly filled in.
 Information blocks and signatures that are incorrect or incomplete will result in a deduction of ten points.
 If the score was incorrect the ten (10) point deduction will be taken from the correct score.

-11. An arrow that “glances off” and goes past the target will be scored as a “0” (includes glancing off a plastic leg.)
+10. An arrow that glances off and goes past the target will be scored as a “0” (includes glancing off a plastic leg.)

-13. Any arrow rebounding backward off another Arrow (a “Robin Hood” that strikes and damages another arrow and does not proceed toward the target, but bounces back) will be scored the same as the arrow it struck, provided the damaged arrow can be identified.
+12. Any arrow rebounding backward off another Arrow (a “Robin Hood” that strikes and damages another arrow and does not proceed toward the target but bounces back) will be scored the same as the arrow it struck, provided the damaged arrow can be identified.

-16. If time and weather permit, scoring ties for first place that cannot be broken by bonus rings an ASA Official will use the “Closest-to-the-12” tie-break procedure.
-Each shooter will shoot one arrow and the arrow that is closest to dead-center of the lower twelve ring regardless of score will receive an additional bonus ring added to their score.
-If for any reason a tie-breaker cannot be held, and for all scores that are tied by score and bonus rings, the sum of the prize money for the tied places will be divided equally between the shooters.
+15. If time and weather permit, scoring ties for first place that cannot be broken by bonus rings an ASA Official will use the “Closest-to-the-Center of the 10-ring” tie-break procedure where each shooter will shoot one arrow and the arrow that is closest to the center of the 10-Ring, regardless of score, will receive an additional bonus ring added to their score.
+If for any reason a tiebreaker cannot be held, and for all scores that are tied by score and bonus rings, the sum of the prize money for the tied places will be divided equally between the shooters.

 CLASSES: PRO, SEMI-PRO & AMATEUR

 The classes delineated below are offered at the Pro/Am level.
-Individual ASA State Federations and ASA Clubs have the option to combine and/or decline to offer certain classes.
-All earnings requirements for classes are based on a shooter’s ASA Pro/Am earnings and Shooter of the Year bonuses from their individual class competition.
+All earnings requirements for classes are based on shooters ASA Pro/Am earnings and Shooter of the Year bonuses from their individual class competition.
 Paybacks exclude the Team and the Known Distance bonus competitions, as well as ASA Federation paybacks.
 The Classes listed reflect maximum arrow speed, maximum yardage, and a designation as either Known or Unknown.

 • For all adult classes with an age restriction or requirement will be determined by the participant’s age reached on or before December 31st of the calendar year of competition.